Close Menu

 WHAT EVIDENCE PROVES YOUR RFC FOR SCOLIOSIS?

-You do not have to pay for the Consultative Exam.
-So, you will not have to pay to see the medical doctor who looks at your scoliosis.
+During the appeal level of your case, the SSA may decide to schedule you for a physical exam.
+They schedule you to visit one of their doctors.
+You need to go to the exam.
+However, you do not have to pay for the exam.
+So, you will not have to pay to see the medical doctor who will examine your scoliosis.
 Additionally, you will not be charged a copay any other fee at the exam.
-The SSA is paying for your doctor visit.
+The SSA is paying for you to visit one of their doctors.

 WHAT WILL THE DOCTOR SAY ABOUT YOUR SCOLIOSIS?